By David Williams

 “The role of the infinitely small is infinitely large.”

-A sneak peek into the work, livestreaming on Saturday 15 August 2020.
-Free – registrations essential.
+A sneak peek into the work was live-streamed on Saturday 15 August 2020.

 David Williams is a leading Australian theatre artist whose works open spaces for public conversation about political and social issues.
 He was the Curator of ATF2015, and his theatre works have won Helpmann, Green Room and Drovers’ Awards.
 David holds a PhD from UNSW, is an Honorary Associate at the University of Sydney, and is the director of Alternative Facts Pty Ltd.